 Oh, and did I mention that all these museums are totally free?

-No weekend in DC would be complete without a visit to the Capitol Building; it’s one of the most impressive and important buildings in the world.
+No weekend in DC would be complete without a visit to one of the most impressive and important buildings in the world: the Capitol Building.
 It houses the United States Congress and serves as a meeting place for the House of Representatives.

-A word of warning to those looking to visit, though: Tour spots fill up fast, so make sure to plan ahead and book a tour to avoid the massive crowds and long waits.
-In the spring and summer, it’s almost impossible to get a same-day tour pass, unless you arrive first thing in the morning.
+A word of warning to those looking to visit, though: Tour spots fill up fast and the ticket line is long.
+In the spring and summer, it’s almost impossible to get same-day tour passes, unless you arrive first thing in the morning.
+That’s why I always recommend booking a tour ahead of time.
+No one likes massive crowds and long waits!

 Here are some tour options to consider: